arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 The example sketch uses the `MachineControl_DigitalProgrammables.begin()`, `MachineControl_DigitalProgrammables.set(pin, state)`, `MachineControl_DigitalProgrammables.read(pin)`, `MachineControl_DigitalProgrammables.writeAll(state)`, and `MachineControl_DigitalProgrammables.readAll()` functions from the `Arduino_PortentaMachineControl` library.
 These functions are used to write to specific channels or all channels, read the status of a specific channel or all channels, and toggle the states of all channels.
 Here's an explanation of the functions:

-- `MachineControl_DigitalProgrammables.begin()`: Utilized to initialize the programmable digital input/output channels, it returns a `FALSE` if the initialization fails.
+- `MachineControl_DigitalProgrammables.begin()`: Utilized to initialize the programmable digital input/output channels, it returns a `FALSE` if the initialization fails. `MachineControl_DigitalProgrammables` is based on the I2C protocol.
+To work properly, it must be preceded by `Wire.begin()`, which initializes the I2C interface.
 - `MachineControl_DigitalProgrammables.set(pin, state)`: Used to define a particular channel's state (ON/OFF).
 - `MachineControl_DigitalProgrammables.read(pin)`: Used to discern the state of a specific channel.
 - `MachineControl_DigitalProgrammables.writeAll(state)`: Used to configure the state (ON/OFF) for all available pins or channels simultaneously.